AdobeDocs/experience-manager-65.en/help/commerce/cif-classic/developing/sap-commerce-cloud.md

 * The `CommerceSession` also owns the payment processing connection.

-* Implementors need to add specific calls (to their chosen payment processing service) to the `CommerceSession` implementation.
+* Implementors should add specific calls (to their chosen payment processing service) to the `CommerceSession` implementation.

 **Order Fulfillment**

 * The `CommerceSession` also owns the fulfillment connection.
-* Implementors will need to add specific calls (to their chosen payment processing service) to the `CommerceSession` implementation.
+* Implementors must add specific calls (to their chosen payment processing service) to the `CommerceSession` implementation.

 ### Search Definition {#search-definition}